 Groundnut is a native perennial twining vine that can grow up to seven feet in length, no tendrils.

-Leaves: Five or more slightly stalked leaflets to a leaf, always an odd number.
+Leaves: The leaf has five or more slightly stalked leaflets, always an odd number.
 Leaflets have smooth margins, are ovate to lanceolate in shape, may have fine hair on the underside and the terminal leaflet is larger and on a longer stalk.
 There are linear stipules at the base of the leaf.

 The inflorescence is a short dense conical raceme that appears among the leaves, growing from the leaf axils.
 The stalk of the raceme is generally smooth, has a small bract and a gland in the stem axil.

-The flowers are pink to deep purple, pea shaped and 5-parted.
-The petals of the flower characteristically Pea, have the large upper petal (the standard or banner) rounded on the front edges, folded over along a front-to-back axis and colored creamy white to reddish brown.
-The two side petals (wings) are curved down and outward and are a brownish purple; the two lower petals (the keel) are sickle shaped and brownish red.
-Unusually, the top of the keel rises between the two side petals to just under the standard.
+The flowers are pink to deep purple, in a typical pea form and 5-parted.
+The petals of the flower have the large upper petal (the standard or banner) rounded on the front edges, folded over along a front-to-back axis and colored creamy white to reddish brown.
+The two side petals (wings or laterals) are curved down and forward and are a brownish purple; the two lower petals (the keel) are sickle shaped and brownish red.
+Unusually, the top of the keel curves and rises between the two side petals to just under the standard.
 Like most pea family flowers, the reproductive parts are enclosed by the keel petals.
 These parts are 10 stamens with yellow anthers, ovary and a style - all curved inside the keel petals.
 The filaments of the stamens are white and united in a tube.
 Each flower is on a short hairless stalk.

 Fruit: The plant produces edible tubers which grow from slender rhizomes.
 They look like rounded small potatoes. (see "Uses" below).
 The above ground fruit is a bean type pod containing several seeds.